devops-vesi/zfaca_accessibility_training/nvda_setup.md

 ![NVDA Speech Viewer Navigation](./webapp/images/speech_viewer1.png)

 A new window will open, displaying all spoken feedback in real time.
-In the the context of this handson, to be able to test easily, check "Show Speech Viewer on Startup"
+In the context of this hands-on, to make testing easier, check “Show Speech Viewer on Startup:

 ![NVDA Speech Viewer Window](./webapp/images/speech_viewer2.png)